What Are Pseudomonas Infections?

-If your doctor suspects pseudomonas, he’ll take a sample of your blood or another body fluid and send it to a lab to be tested.
-The results may also help him decide which types of antibiotics will work best to cure the infection.
+If your doctor suspects pseudomonas, they’ll take a sample of your blood or another body fluid and send it to a lab to be tested.
+The results may also help them decide which types of antibiotics will work best to cure the infection.

 If you have a mild form of pseudomonas, your doctor can prescribe a course of antibiotics.
 Depending on where your infection is, this medicine could be in the form of a cream, eye drops or ear drops, or pills you take by mouth.